Chief of Staff

 The Executive Assistant provides management and oversight of the President's schedule, briefing materials and correspondence.

-The Manager, Administration is responsible for the daily management of the administrative, financial, human resources, facilities and planning functions for the Office of the President and provides support to the Division of the President as required.
+The Associate Director, Administration is responsible for the direction and oversight of the management of the administrative, financial, human resources, facilities and planning functions for the Office of the President, as well as the resource utilization and budget management throughout the Division.

 The Office Assistant provides assistance in a variety of tasks and particularly those related to preparation for meetings and special events.